BWV1055/Data-Structures/adt/skip graph/README.txt

-This is a description of the functioning of the skip graph.

-First of all, the skip graph is divided into skip nodes, each skip node corresponding to one piece of data (ie: one file).
-There can be multiple skip nodes on the same machine (as many as files added to the skip graph), each with a unique ID (given by hashing the filename).
+The skip graph is divided into skip nodes, each skip node corresponding to one piece of data (ie: one file).
+There can be multiple skip nodes on the same machine (as many as files added to the skip graph), each with a unique ID.
 There are two special skip nodes, a start and a nil node.
-These nodes are presumed to exist by any skip node.
 In order for these two nodes to exist, there has to be a server which keeps there two nodes (and also possibly its own skip nodes).

+Connections between machines are made when there is some data to be sent (they are not permanent, this would cause 3*log(n) open connections per node).

 These are the operations on a skip graph:
 	Add - adds a new file (specified by the filename) to the skip graph